 Human Relations Area Files, Inc. (HRAF) is an internationally recognized organization in the field of cultural anthropology.
 Founded in 1949 at Yale University, HRAF is a not-for-profit membership consortium of universities, colleges, and research institutions.
-Its mission is to encourage and facilitate the cross-cultural study of human culture, society and behavior in the past and present.
+Its mission is to promote understanding of cultural diversity and commonality in the past and present.
 To accomplish this mission, the Human Relations Area Files produces scholarly resources and infrastructure for research, teaching and learning, and supports and conducts original research on cross-cultural variation.

 HRAF publishes encyclopedias in conjunction with major reference publishers.
 Although HRAF Press no longer publishes current titles, back copies are available.
 HRAF also distributes monographs on demand (see publications).